-At ASWA, our philosophy is that wellness should be within everyone’s reach.
-Our vision is that organisations CAN be supportive places for individuals to work and thrive.
-We know from our 25+ years of experience that organisational key performance indicators CAN be achieved without compromising wellbeing.
+At the Australasian Sustainable Wellness Academy (ASWA), our philosophy is that wellness should be within everyone’s reach.
+We know from our 25+ years of workplace wellness experience that organisational objectives CAN be achieved without compromising mental health and wellbeing.

 Wellness is about being at our best.
-As individuals, that means having consistent energy levels, the mental clarity and inner calm, to do the things that are important to us so that we can flourish and thrive.
-When individuals collectively thrive in a workplace then organisations are also more likely to thrive.
+As individuals, that means having consistent energy levels, the mental clarity and inner calm, to do the things that are important to us so that we can flourish.
+When individuals collectively thrive, then organisations are also more likely to thrive.

 Our strategy was developed to achieve these three core objectives:

 - Empower and educate individuals on WHAT the principles of wellness are and provide practical tools for living their best life, both personally and professionally;

 - Activate and educate managers and leaders who have a prominent role in establishing and managing processes and procedures that support employee health and wellbeing in the workplace on HOW to effectively integrate the principles of wellness into their workplace;